afneville/web-chat-application/docs/README.md

-# chatter
+# web_chat_application

-Server-side business is thanks to php.
-This is just a quick and dirty solution and there are lots of problems to be sorted out.
+This is a live chat application with users and rooms written in vanilla php, javascript and css.
+This is about as simple as it gets, so there are some problems with security and performance here and there.